 All staff, but especially the DSL (or deputy) should be considering the context within which incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 Additional considerations for schools When considering harmful sexual behaviour, ages, and the stages of development of the children are critical factors to consider.
 Sexual behaviour between children can be considered harmful if one of the children is much older, particularly if there is more than two years' difference or if one of the children is pre-pubescent and the other is not.
 However, a younger child can abuse an older child, particularly if they have power over them, for example, if the older child is disabled or smaller in stature.
-Schools and colleges should ensure that their response to sexual violence and sexual harassment between children of the same sex is equally robust as it is for sexual violence and sexual harassment between children of the opposite sex.
+Schools and colleges should ensure that their response to sexual violence and sexual harassment between children of the opposite sex.